dwelch67/mbed_samples/blinker01/README.blinker01.txt

 in rom is in ram.

 Note that when in thumb mode on an ARM processor the lsbit of the program counter is 1.
-For processors that support ARM and thumb instructions the way you branch between ARM code and thumb code is through bit 0 of the address.
+For processors that support both ARM and thumb instructions the way you branch between ARM code and thumb code is through bit 0 of the address.
 So exception number 1, reset is address 0x5B, but the actual address in ram is 0x5A.
 The lsbit